Radiconi/nodejs-fast-data-structures/README.md

     const list = new LinkedList();
 ```

-Or create new list from an array:
+...or create new list from an array:
 ```js
     const list = new LinkedList([1, 2, 3, 4, 5]);
 ```